 The information presented in this manual is updated annually.
-Effective September 5, 2022, all students enrolled in the Counseling program will be held to the terms in this edition of Counseling Student Handbook.
-This handbook is required reading for all students in the program.
+Reading of this program handbook is required for all students in the program.
 Please feel free to discuss any matters of clarification or feedback with your advisor or another member of the Graduate Counseling Program Faculty.